 Reid and Carla Weiland

 Reid serves as CEO of the family farming business.
 He leads all land management and administration details, as well as landowner relations.
 He also plans all crop production work, including the procurement and use of inputs.
-In the busy planting and harvesting seasons, Reid serves as “yard boss” by overseeing the logistics of people and equipment.
+In the busy planting and harvesting seasons, Reid serves as “quarterback” by overseeing the logistics of people and equipment.

 Lea and Brian Leopold